jsphkabil/FRIB-Inventory-Tracker/README.md

   # Inventory Tracker App (React web-app)

-  **Current version along with current setup instructions given above and in python_app folder**
+  **Most current version is python, information listed above and in the python_app folder**

   This is a code bundle for Inventory Tracker App.
 The original project is available at https://www.figma.com/design/TMlsMJG48JqFNrJ863EuXq/Inventory-Tracker-App.